One of the most significant responsibilities of being a cat owner is to provide them with a healthy and safe environment to live.

-Prolonged exposure or ingestion of mint plants will result in mint poisoning for many of the cats.
+Prolonged exposure or ingestion of mint will result in mint poisoning for many of the cats.

 These plants have a strong hold on cats, mostly due to their love for catnip.

-Cats love catnip (catmint), also a member of the mint family, which makes people believe all mints might be safe for their pets.
+Cats love catnip (catmint), also a member of the family mint, which makes people believe all mints might be safe for their pets.

-However, catnip is not the same as mint plants.
+However, catnip is not the same as mint.

-The majority of the mint plants contain essential oils, like peppermint oil, which are harmful to the cats.
+The majority of the mint plants contain essential oils, like peppermint oil, which are harmful or toxic to cats.

 The majority of the mint poisoning cases occur after cats eat a large amount of mint or is exposed to essential oil or other concentrated types of mint.